 He was sentenced in October of that year to 30 years in state prison after cutting off his tether as the jury deliberated and taking off for Philadelphia where he was quickly recaptured.
 His record includes a federal drug conviction as well that he had to serve prison time for — Butter Rico returned to a federal correctional facility in the fall 2017 for a parole violation.
 Delaware State Police and DEA agents were on hand outside and snapping photos of Lloyd’s going away party at the 8th & Union bar and restaurant.

 Lloyd’s enforcement crew called themselves “The Four Horsemen.”
-The muscle unit was headed by Dwayne (BD) White, his brother, Rasheed (Fat Goat) White and their best friends, Teres (Versace T) Tinnin and Michael (M-Dot) Pritchett.
+The muscle-for-hire unit was headed by Dwayne (BD) White, his brother, Rasheed (Fat Goat) White and their best friends, Teres (Versace T) Tinnin and Michael (M-Dot) Pritchett.
 According to police documents and court records, Lloyd and White opened a series of LLCs as shell companies for the Big Screen Boys to hide their assets from their ill-gotten gains.

 It was White who hosted Lloyd’s going away party four years ago.
 Lloyd’s top advisor Damon (Frog) Anderson was busted in the case and got slapped with a 25-year term in the joint.